 We could spend years in Rome and never finish discovering its nooks and crannies.
 The Eternal City, as its name suggests, always has something new to offer.
-But since, unfortunately, our vacations and travel times don't tend to last forever, I'll tell you how much time you'll need to visit each of its key points.
-I'm sure it will help you organize your visit!
+But since, unfortunately, our vacations and travel times don't last forever, I'll tell you how much time you'll need to visit each of its key points - I'm sure it will help you organize your visit!

 How long does it take to visit the Vatican Museums?

-If you join a guided tour of the Vatican, they usually last between two and three hours.
+If you join a guided tour of the Vatican Museums, the Sistine Chapel and St. Peter's Basilica, it will usually last between two and three hours.
 The guide will stop to explain the main rooms and will give you a summary of the main artists who participated in the creation of the most important works of the museums.

 How much time do I need to discover the Sistine Chapel?

-The Sistine Chapel is a diaphanous room full of details and if you want to appreciate them well, I recommend you spend at least 20-30 minutes there.
-If you join a guided tour of the Vatican Museums (which I recommend 100% to contextualize well the works you will see), the guide will make a previous explanation of the most popular Michelangelo's frescoes of the vault of the Chapel.
+It is a diaphanous room full of details and if you want to appreciate them well, I recommend that you buy your ticket to the Sistine Chapel and spend at least 20 to 30 minutes there.
+If you join a guided tour of the Sistine Chapel (which I recommend 100% to contextualize well the works you will see), the guide will make a previous explanation of the most popular Michelangelo's frescoes of the vault of the Chapel.

 How long does it take to climb St. Peter's Dome?

 To climb St. Peter's Dome you will need at least an hour and a half.
 To this you will also have to add the waiting time, whether you walk up or use the elevator for the section where it is available.
-Keep in mind that there are many visitors wishing to make the ascent to the Dome every day and the queues can be long.
+Keep in mind that there are many visitors wanting to make the ascent to the Dome every day and the lines can be long.

-Keep in mind that the way up is quite narrow and once at the top you will want to stop (to rest) and enjoy the wonderful views of Rome, so allow about 90 minutes to go up, stop at the top for a while and come back down.
+Keep in mind that the way up is quite narrow and that once at the top you will want to stop (to rest) and enjoy the wonderful views of Rome, so calculate about 90 minutes to go up, stop at the top for a while and come back down.
 Take it easy and think that this is a unique experience that you have to do at least once in your life.
-I'll tell you more details here: How to climb St. Peter's dome.
+I tell you more details here: Climbing St. Peter's Dome in Rome.

-How much time will I need to visit St. Peter's Basilica?
+How much time will I need to tour St. Peter's Basilica?

-How long does it take to visit the Necropolis and crypts of the Vatican?
+How long does the visit to the Vatican Necropolis and crypts last?

 The visit to the Necropolis must always be accompanied by an official Vatican guide and always lasts 90 minutes.
-It is the perfect time to discover the galleries and understand the history and rituals of the burials of the Popes.
+It is the perfect time to discover the galleries and to understand the history and the rituals of the Popes' burials.

 The site is quite narrow and is considered a very delicate sacred place whose preservation is fundamental for the Vatican officials, so you will not have the opportunity to walk around the area at your leisure and you will not have free time during this visit to the Vatican Necropolis and Crypts.

-How long will it take to explore St. Peter's Square?
+How long will it take me to explore St. Peter's Square?

-Access to St. Peter's Square is free and there is no time limit* to be inside.
-Personally, I recommend that you spend an hour there, walk around its circular colonnade, admire the details of the central obelisk and the fountains that guard it.
+Access to St. Peter's Square is free and there is no time limit to be in there.
+Personally, I recommend that you spend an hour there, walk around the circular colonnade, admire the details of the central obelisk and the fountains that guard it.

 Nor would I rule out buying an ice cream and take it sitting under the spectacular columns while contemplating the facade of San Pedro.
-In addition, it will serve you to rest before or after the intense visit to the Basilica or the Museums.
+It will also be a good place to rest before or after an intense visit to the Basilica or the Museums.

-Keep in mind that if you have not booked the tour of St. Peter's Basilica, you will have to wait in line to enter the temple in the middle of the square, which usually last up to two hours, so you will have time to contemplate it (even if it is from your place in line!).
+Keep in mind that if you have not booked a tour of St. Peter's Basilica, you will have to wait in line to enter the temple in the middle of the square, which usually lasts up to two hours, so you will have time to see it (even if it is from your place in line!).

 The Papal Audience usually lasts less than an hour.
-The Pope will go out to greet the pilgrims from the various congregations that gather in St. Peter's Square to hear his blessing.
+The Pope will come out to greet the pilgrims from the various congregations who gather in St. Peter's Square to hear his blessing.
 During the Audience he usually reads the Gospel and greets the religious groups that are there that day.

-You will usually have to arrive well in advance to get a good spot (although there are usually screens from where you can see it bigger), so you will need to spend a couple of hours on Sunday morning.
-If you want to know more details, you can check my guide on how to see the Papal Audience at the Vatican.
+Normally, even if you reserve your ticket for the papal audience, you will have to arrive well in advance to get a good spot (although there are usually screens where you can see it bigger), so you will need to spend a couple of hours on Sunday morning.
+If you want to know more details, you can check my guide on how to watch the Papal Audience at the Vatican.

 How much time should I spend in total in Vatican City?

-If in addition to the basic visits you want to complete the experience in Vatican City with the climb to the Dome or the guided tour of the Necropolis, I recommend you to block a whole day in Vatican City to avoid rushing and enjoy every visit to the fullest.
+If in addition to the basic visits you want to complete the experience in Vatican City with the climb to the Dome or the guided tour of the Necropolis, I recommend you to block a whole day in Vatican City so you don't have to rush and enjoy every visit to the fullest.